 This course reviews the basic elements of grammar and language arts skills in business writing.
-Emphasis is placed on writing business letters, memos, emails, and reports for a variety of business applications as well as giving oral presentations.
+Emphasis is placed on writing business letters, memos, emails, and reports for a variety of business applications.
 Letters of application and resumes are also covered.